 Best Time to See Fall Foliage in New England

-Wondering when to visit the best places in New England to see fall foliage?
-The peak season varies depending on the state and elevation:
+If you’re wondering when to visit the best places in New England to see fall foliage, timing is everything.
+The season moves southward week by week:

 Best Places to See Fall Foliage in New England